jakethashi/vscode-angular2-emmet/README.md

+⛔️ DEPRECATED
+I sincerely apologize, but this repository has been deprecated.

 # Angular 2 TypeScript Emmet suport for VS Code

 Have you ever missed zen coding support for Angular 2 typescript files inside vscode?
 If is your answer yes then following extension to Visual Studio Code solve you issue.